-Institute of Information Engineering, Automation and Mathematics tel.: +421 (2) 59 325 352

-Head of Institute - Assoc.
-Prof. Michal Kvasnica, PhD., e-mail: michal.kvasnica@stuba.sk

-The Department of Information engineering and Process control co-guarantees the bachelor study programme Automation, information engineering, and management in chemistry and food technologies, which prepares students to use automation and process control in chemical and food technologies.
+Institute of Information Engineering, Automation and Mathematics tel.: +421 (2) 59 325 367 Head of Institute - Prof. Miroslav Fikar, DSc., e-mail: miroslav.fikar@stuba.sk food technologies, which prepares students to use automation and process control in chemical and food technologies.
 The department also guarantees the masters study programme Information engineering, automation, and management in chemical and food industries, as well as the doctoral study programme Process Control.
 Both focus on modeling, control, and optimization of processes typical for chemical and food industries.
 The Department of Mathematics provides basic and advanced courses in general mathematics, information technologies, mathematical statistics and probability, as well as in numerical and applied statistics for all bachelor and masters study programmes.
 Moreover, it also teaches a mathematical course for doctoral students focused on methods of modern optimisation and mathematical statistics.